TheTheoM/nodeServer/README.md

 ```

 ## High Level Overview:
-- There are fully functional example clients in /exampleClients.
+- There are many fully functional example clients in /exampleClients, both in Python and JS.

 ### To Connect:
   1. Connect to the Server (server.js, port 8080) as a websocket client.
 You handle this.